Advancing the Therapeutic Powers of Play

 Learning Objectives: After successful completion of the workshop, participants will be able to:

 VIRTUAL: This will be a virtual meeting.
-Participants will be awarded LIVE WEBINAR CE upon successful completion of a post test.
-Participants must be visible throughout the presentation.
-This workshop meets APT's definition of "Live Webinar."
+NEAPT requests that video cameras be on and participants be visible throughout the presentation to facilitate engagement.
+Participants will be awarded APT Non-Contact CE upon successful completion of a post test.

 By registering for this training, you are giving NEAPT permission to add your email to our email list and you are giving permission for NEAPT to use any photographs or screenshots that are taken during the event containing your likeness for promotional purposes.